Suspect In Shooting Of Highway Patrol Officer Pleads Guilty To Federal Charge

-The case was investigated by the Durham Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-The case was prosecuted by Special Assistant United States Attorney Kyle Pousson.
+The case was investigated by the United States Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Durham Police Department and is being prosecuted by Special Assistant United States Attorney/Durham County Assistant District Attorney Kyle Pousson.